Big Pineapple: Establishment of the Sunshine Plantation

 Within the train track was the Children's Farm (with the current mansard-roofed barn) and Animal Nursery.
 A tunnel under the train track led to a rainforest walk.

-In its first 10 years the Sunshine Plantation grew in popularity with attendance of 250,000 visitors in 1972 to over 1,000,000 in 1980.
-During the 1980s a number of changes occurred.
-In 1981 the Taylor's sold the Sunshine Plantation to Lanray Holdings, although the titles for their 1971 and 1976 land purchases remained under the name of Taylor Family Investment Pty Ltd until August 1993, when Sunshine Securities Pty Ltd became the registered proprietors.
-A lower retail area for the market building was opened in 1982, and in 1984 the Nutcountry Tour was extended to include a section of rainforest.
+In its first 10 years, the Sunshine Plantation grew in popularity with attendance of 250,000 visitors in 1972 to over 1,000,000 in 1980.
+During the 1980s, a number of changes occurred.
+In 1981, the Taylor's sold the Sunshine Plantation to Lanray Holdings, although the titles for their 1971 and 1976 land purchases remained under the name of Taylor Family Investment Pty Ltd until August 1993, when Sunshine Securities Pty Ltd became the registered proprietors.
+A lower retail area for the market building was opened in 1982, and in 1984, the Nutcountry Tour was extended to include a section of rainforest.
 That same year verandahs were added to complement the upstairs restaurant (now called Sunshines Restaurant); Troppo's Restaurant (later the Plantation Restaurant) was opened downstairs, and Queensland's Hidden Treasures was opened to display Queensland gems and minerals.
 In 1985, by which time tourism had overtaken sugar as Maroochy's biggest industry, Queensland Press Limited became the new owner.

+Meanwhile, in 1983, the then Prince of Wales (now King Charles III) and his then wife, Diana, Princess of Wales, visited the Plantation and rode on the train during their official visit to Australia.

-In 1986 more properties were purchased, including land south of the current Nambour Connection Road.
+In 1986, more properties were purchased, including land south of the current Nambour Connection Road.
 1987 saw land purchased on the southern side of the highway, which allowed the construction of new car parking facilities, accommodating a further 20 coaches and 420 cars.
 A pedestrian bridge was constructed to span the highway.
 Also in 1987 the Sunshines Restaurant was doubled in size (the restaurant building seems to have been expanded to the west), and a new reception area and Tourist Information Centre was added.
 The Big Pineapple structure was refurbished and moved about 15 m east at this time.
 There are indications that the Big Pineapple's skin was also replaced.
 1988 witnessed the construction of the Tomorrow's Harvest hydroponics farm, a large greenhouse which displayed innovative technology, and RAPS Night Time family restaurant opened in June that year.
-In 1989 the 16 m high Big Macadamia, known as the Magic Macadamia was opened.
-From 2000, the Big Macadamia housed the Rainforest Creatures of the Night display, but by mid-2007 this attraction was closed, as was the Tomorrow's Harvest greenhouse.
+In 1989, the 16 m high Big Macadamia, known as the Magic Macadamia was opened.
+From 2000, the Big Macadamia housed the Rainforest Creatures of the Night display, but by mid-2007, this attraction was closed, as was the Tomorrow's Harvest greenhouse.
 The original Macadamia Nut Factory is no longer open to visitors, although the current Nutmobile Tour passes by a more recent factory building further to the north.